 · Apply concepts of chemical interactions with surfaces and with each other.

 Students are required to purchase the WPS322 course-pack, prepared exclusively for students of WPS322.
-The course-pack, which includes 22 chapters, 374 pages, and 208 original figures, is made available each fall semester for approximately $35 from Sir Speedy, which is located at 2526 Hillsborough ST, Raleigh, telephone 834-8128.
-The laboratory manual is included as part of the couse-pack, at no extra charge.
+The course-pack, which includes 22 chapters, 374 pages, and 208 original figures, is made available through the Wolfware Moodle course management system.
+Students are encourged to make electronic copies and/or printouts of the PDF files.